It’s 1099 time of year again! But what does that mean and who should pay attention? Read on to find out!

-The 1099-NEC is the form that will be needed to report independent contractor payments for calendar year 2023.
-NEC stands for Non-Employee Compensation and Form 1099-NEC is taking the place of what used to be recorded in Box 7 of Form 1099-MISC.
+1099 NEC: The 1099-NEC is the form that will be needed to report independent contractor payments of $600 or more in the 2024 calendar year.
+NEC stands for Non-Employee Compensation and Form 1099-NEC is taking the place of what used to be recorded in Box 7 of Form 1099-MISC up until the last couple of years

 So who gets a 1099-NEC?
 Typically, this form is issued to independent contractors, janitorial services, third-party accounts and any other worker paid for services who is not on your payroll and not your employee.